 How Do Online Printing Companies Compare to Traditional Printers?

 There are both positive and negative aspects to choosing an online printing company over a traditional print house.

 - Pros: Speed.
 The turnaround time is faster than with a traditional print company.
 Your initial order can be completed in a matter of seconds – especially if you’re already registered on the site.
 The print work is then completed and delivered by an industrial scale operation so your job is rarely waiting in a queue.
 Most online printing companies offer guaranteed turnaround times.

 - Cons: Limited customer service.
-You won’t get any consultation with an online printing company which may be essential if you’re getting stuff printed for the first time or have an unusual job to order.
+You won’t get any consultation with an online printing company which may be essential if you’re getting things printed for the first time or have an unusual job to order.
 Flexibility is also limited as custom print jobs are hard to put through an online ordering system.

 In conclusion, the appropriateness of an online printing company largely depends on the size and type of job.
 For smaller or very standardised jobs they’re quick and efficient whereas for large, important or highly customised jobs you’ll probably be better off with the personal touch of a traditional printing firm.

 Get Online and Digital Printing Quotes